-With this in mind, we’ve put together a timely roundup of the best deals we could find online for 8 of our favourite winter road tyres.
-Check out our full roundup of our favourite road tyres for winter road riding for the full list.
+With this in mind, we’ve put together a timely roundup of the best deals we could find online for seven of our favourite winter road tyres.
+This includes fast training tyres, as well as heavy-duty options with more protection.

 The Schwalbe Durano took top marks when it was reviewed several years back and it still dominates today, striking a solid balance between speed, longevity and comfort.